 When pests or diseases cause a cucumber plant to wilt, the problem is a bit more serious.
 This is due to the fact that some plant diseases have no treatment.

 Often, the only action you can take is to remove the infected plant from your garden.
 Otherwise, the disease will continue to spread to other plants.

-One common disease that infects cucumber plants is bacterial wilt.
+One common disease that infects cucumber plants is bacterial wilt (which can also infect tomatoes and other plants).
 According to the University of Kentucky Extension, bacterial wilt is spread by the cucumber beetle, so look for damage from their feeding.

 Also, pay attention to the time that your plants are wilted.
 If they wilt during the day but recover at night, the problem may be heat or lack of water.

 On the other hand, if they continue to wilt in cooler temperatures at night, then the problem may be bacterial wilt.
 Another sign of an infected plant is leaves that turn dull green.

 Plants often pick up diseases from water or soil.
 Plants that crawl along the ground are more likely to catch these diseases.